prakharnag/holly-eng-take-home-solution/README.md

 ## Notes

-- You're free to use any NLP approach (vector embeddings, etc.) to enable querying the data
+- You're free to use any NLP approach (vector embeddings, regex, etc.) to enable querying the data
 - Focus on demonstrating your understanding of Next.js patterns, TypeScript, and clean code organization
 - Don't spend too much time on UI aesthetics - functionality is the priority
 - Use JSON files as your database - no need for external data storage